The holiday of a lifetime turned into a nightmare for a couple from Northamptonshire after one of them was hospitalised with food poisoning.

 We all know that relationships have their ups and downs, but one man from Kettering decided to put his girlfriend up for sale on eBay.

-Northamptonshire County Council have told William and Mary Geidt their flowers are obscuring visibility for road users.
+Northamptonshire County Council have told William and Mary Geidt that they're obscuring visibility for road users in their cul de sac in Great Cransley near Kettering.

 Homes in Kettering were evacuated earlier after police discovered Second World War devices at a house.